 All right, that’s all ya need to know about the ingredients for these inside out chocolate chip protein cookies.
 Any other modifications you can find in the recipe notes below.
 Enjoy!

-Mix the dry ingredients in a large bowl.
-Make sure no clumps remain.
+- Mix the dry ingredients in a large bowl.
+Make sure no clumps remain from the coconut flour.

 - Add the Greek yogurt to the dry ingredients and stir until a dough begins to form.

 - Gradually add the chocolate chips in as you fold the dough.
 Once all the chocolate chips are added, use your hands to roll the dough into a large ball.